omojibola/Netflix-clone/README.md

-Live Link
+1 -Live Link

 https://jibola-netflix-clone.netlify.app/

-Clone the repo
+2 -Clone the repo
 If you haven't done so yet:

 Install Git